-Washington University comprises many buildings and several offcampus locations that serve varied functions and satisfy the diverse needs of its students, faculty, and staff.
+Washington University comprises many buildings and several off-campus locations that serve varied functions and satisfy the diverse needs of its students, faculty, and staff.
 Access to university facilities is described above; however, emergencies may necessitate changes or alterations to any posted schedules.
 The university's Safety and Security Committee conducts a semiannual review of the campus to make recommendations on lighting, emergency phones, landscaping, signage, and other safety and security issues and prepares an annual report, and upon request, special reports to the university administration as necessary.
-The Facilities Planning and Management Office considers safety and security in the maintenance of campus buildings and grounds, for example, in custodial services, building access, grounds keeping services, replacement of burned out lights, placement of blue light phones, snow removal, trash removal, and fire safety measures.
+The Facilities Planning and Management Office considers safety and security in the design and maintenance of campus buildings and grounds.
+For example, buildings utilize electronic access control, state-of-the art fire alarms systems, carbon monoxide detection and fire suppression in student living spaces, blue-light emergency phones throughout the exterior of campus.
+These life safety and security systems are regularly verified for consistent and proper performance.
+Grounds are designed and maintained, balancing beauty, sustainability, and safety.